 Paris Autumn Festival.
 Encompassing opera, film, dance, and performing arts, Paris's Autumn Festival incorporates more high-powered contemporary arts events than some other cities see in a whole year.
 Dip into this festival at any point and you'll discover the best productions Paris has to offer.
 Languages range from Japanese and Russian to French, German, and English (subtitled where necessary in French), so choose your productions wisely.
-Visit www.festival-automne.com.
-September to December.
+September to December. www.festival-automne.com.

 Nuit Blanche.
 See Paris as you've never seen it before, when museums, monuments, cinemas, parks, and swimming pools stay open from dusk to dawn (for one night only) as thousands of revelers celebrate Nuit Blanche.
 The Métro stays open later, and night buses serve all the main arteries until dawn.
-Visit www.paris.fr.
-Early October.
+Early October. www.paris.fr.

 Salon du Chocolat.
 The Salon du Chocolat, at Paris's Porte de Versailles, is heaven for thousands of chocolate lovers who come to devour the international ambrosia and learn how it's made.
-You can also discover the latest in industry trends from a series of chocolate tastings, demonstrations, and symposiums while watching douceurs and chocolatiers create their fineries.
+You can also discover the latest in industry trends from a series of chocolate tastings, demonstrations, and symposiums while watching chocolatiers create their fineries.
 This is a popular event so buy your ticket online before you go at www.salon-du-chocolat.com.
 Late October.

 Ice-Skating.
-Get your skates on and get down to Paris's ice rinks, which pop up across Paris over the winter months.
-You'll find a mix of tourists and locals cutting up the ice, and best of all: it's free (skate rentals cost around 5€).Visit www.paris.fr for information.
-December to early March.
+Get your skates on and get down to Paris's ice rinks, which pop up across the city over the winter months.
+You'll find a mix of tourists and locals cutting up the ice, and best of all: it's free (skate rentals cost around 5€).
+December to early March. www.paris.fr.